bretfunk/palpit8/README.md

 About:

-Palpit8 is
+Palpit8 is a clone of Twitch.tv that analyzes chatroom data of gamer streams through the Watson Tone Analyzer and returns real-time visualization of the mood of a chatroom.

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## Environment Setup:

-* Ruby version
+* Ruby 2.4.1

-2.4.1
+* Rails 5.1.3

-* System dependencies
+* Redis

-* Configuration
+* Sidekiq

-* Database creation
+* RSpec/Capybara/Shoulda-matchers

+### How to get everything running:

+* Clone down the project and `bundle`

+* In order to get the Redis server running `brew install redis`
+* Once Redis is installed, use `redis-server` to boot it up

+* Once Redis is started, initiate Sidekiq jobs with `bundle exec sidekiq`

+* `rails s` to start the Rails server

-* Database initialization
+* Visit localhost:3000

+### Testing Suite

-* How to run the test suite
+* In order to run testing, simply type `rspec` in the terminal

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...